To the Residents and Visitors of Door and Kewaunee Counties:

-For more than 80 years, Door County Medical Center (DCMC) is an award-winning critical access hospital located in Door County, Wisconsin.
-For more than 70 years, DCMC has been the leader in health and wellness for Door and Kewaunee counties.
-Our hospital and outpatient medical center provide a wide range of specialties, including the Women’s and Children’s Center, the Door Orthopedic Center, the Door County Cancer Center, a skilled nursing facility, and a rehabilitation services department.
-With its main campus in Sturgeon Bay and satellite clinics and rehabilitation services facilities in four smaller communities, DCMC provides expert care, close to home.
+For more than 80 years, Door County Medical Center (DCMC) has been the leader in health and wellness for Door and Kewaunee counties.
+Our integrated medical center provide a wide range of specialties, including Primary Care, the Women’s and Children’s Center, the Door Orthopedic Center, Behavioral Health, General Surgery, the Door County Cancer Center, a skilled nursing facility, and rehabilitation services facilities among others.
+With its main campus in Sturgeon Bay and satellite clinics and rehabilitation services facilities in other smaller communities, DCMC provides expert care, close to home.
 More than 175 physicians serve on the medical staff.

 DCMC collaborates with local organizations to address the health needs of the community, living up to its mission to improve the health and well-being of all people, especially the poor.
 DCMC’s myriad community involvements – including support for silent sporting events, arts and music events, afterschool programs, and youth sports – make the hospital the leader in community wellness for all ages.
 DCMC also supports school nursing programs in local public schools, as well as occupational and physical therapy and sports medicine, and partners with local employers through occupational health services and the Personal Health Team Program.